studiomitte/slide-menu/README.md

 > ℹ️ This project is a fork from https://github.com/grubersjoe/slide-menu.
 See **[ Original Demo](https://grubersjoe.github.io/slide-menu)**

-*A library agnostic multilevel page menu with a smooth slide effect based on CSS transitions and various options.*
+*A library agnostic multilevel page menu with a smooth slide effect based on CSS transitions and various options.
+Allows foldable submenu structures for desktop views.*

 Support: All current browsers and IE11+ (if using `dist/slide-menu.ie.js`).